theneva/dissertation/src/discussion.md

 The interviews also revealed a strong focus on developer productivity, which is difficult to measure.
 However, it is relevant to note that FINN.no focused less on quickly migrating to a new strategy, and more on building a solution that will be truly beneficial to their product value.

-The capabilities deemed important have been condensed to a table in (TODO reference to table).
+The capabilities deemed important have been condensed to a table in Table @tbl:criteria-from-interviews.

 ```include
 src/tables/criteria-from-interviews.md